 Biochemistry courses introduce you to areas like cellular biology, ecology, and chemistry.
+Topics can include:

-- · molecular biology
+- molecular biology

-- · protein science and chemistry
+- protein science and chemistry

 - biochemistry pathology (eg, cancer, heart disease)

-- · metabolism.
+- metabolism.

 Biochemistry is an ever-evolving area of study and you will be prepared for many opportunities like research, working in the industry, international opportunities, or further specialisation.